anguslcc/stock-app/README.md

   Quote Producer and Stock Quote Consumer.
 The Kafka ecosystem in this project includes a Schema Registry for managing message schemas, Zookeeper for cluster coordination, and a Kafka Broker for handling message storage and retrieval.

+- **Elasticsearch (es01):** Acts as a highly scalable search and analytics engine.
+It stores, searches, and analyzes big volumes of data quickly and in near real-time, making it a foundational component in the Elastic Stack.

+- **Logstash:** Serves as a data processing pipeline that ingests data from multiple sources simultaneously, transforms it into JSON format, and then forwards it to Elasticsearch.

+- **Kibana:** Provides powerful visualizations for data stored in Elasticsearch.

 # 2. Getting Started<a id="#2-Getting-Started" href="#2"></a>